Best plants and gardening tips for outdoor privacy.

 Potted climbing flowers

-With climbing or vining flowers like jasmine or clematis in pots, you add beautiful color to your curb appeal and privacy at the same time.
+Climbing or vining flowers like jasmine or clematis make the perfect potted privacy plants and add beautiful color to your curb appeal and privacy at the same time.
 Repurpose tomato cages or use a stake or trellis to give your flowers something to creep up.
 With a few containers side-by-side, you’ll have a gorgeous and colorful living privacy screen.
 Climbing roses are a great addition to an existing fence, too.

 Looking for more ways to add privacy to your home?
 Or maybe you’re just hoping to spruce up your curb appeal for the warmer months?
 Visit the Schlage blog for more DIY tips and tricks that will help make any home feel like a haven.